mjdave/tui/README.md

 # mjscript

-mjscript is an open source scripting and serialization library for C++.
+mjscript is a small, cross platform, open source scripting and serialization library for C++.

-Designed by a solo game developer to be fast, and simple to understand, use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.
+Created by a solo game developer to be fast, and simple to understand, use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.

-mjscript is dynamically typed, fast, flexible, and small.
+mjscript is dynamically typed, fast, flexible, and lightweight.
+Data is shared in memory between mjscript and the host c++ program, allowing high performance read/writes in both enviornments.

 You can add the files to your c++ project, run a script, and access the output easily.
+The only dependency is glm for vector math support.

 ```c++
 #include "MJScript.h"